Skip to content

 Achievements

-Since our launch in October 2016, the Urban Freight Lab has successfully completed an innovative suite of research projects.
-This body of work provides foundational data and innovative approaches, and underscores our commitment to empirical research, comprehensive understanding, data-driven insights and decision-making, and novel solutions to complex problems in urban freight management.
+Since our launch in October 2016, the Urban Freight Lab has been instrumental in defining and framing urban freight challenges and leading innovative research to understand and problem solve.
+Our work provides foundational data and insight that has changed the way cities think about urban freight.
+We host discussions with our members and partners that balance multiple perspectives and seek mutually beneficial solutions.
+This approach has enabled us to develop truly innovative solutions and pilot tests.
+We are committed to empirical research, comprehensive understanding, data-driven insights and decision-making, and novel solutions to complex problems in urban freight management.

-• Established the Final 50 Feet Concept: The Urban Freight Lab was the first to introduce and establish the concept of the “Final 50 Feet”, signifying an intersection where urban planning, goods delivery logistics, and sustainability converge.
+• Established the Final 50 Feet Concept: The Urban Freight Lab was the first to define and establish the concept of the “Final 50 Feet”, signifying an intersection where urban planning, goods delivery logistics, and sustainability converge.
 The Final 50 Feet is defined as the final segment of the supply chain, spanning from the moment a truck parks to when the customer takes receipt of their goods.
+This segment of the supply chain was previously overlooked.

 • Completed Foundational Research on the Final 50 Feet: We completed comprehensive research into the under-researched Final 50 Feet of the goods delivery system, a pivotal area in improving urban delivery efficiency.
-Our research delves into unlocking insights that can drive improvements in urban logistics.
+We measured time-loss and identified obstacles to efficiency (for example a lack of standard security systems).
+Our research quantified the relative cost of the final fifty feet and identified ways to reduce these cost and drive improvements in urban logistics.

 • Piloted a Zero-Emissions Last-Mile Microhub: As one of the nation’s first zero-emissions last-mile delivery pilots, the Seattle Neighborhood Delivery Hub served as a testbed for innovative sustainable urban logistics strategies on the ground in Seattle’s dense Uptown neighborhood.
-Key findings of the pilot show that, on the whole, neighborhood delivery hubs can enable more efficient and more environmentally sustainable urban last-mile delivery when compared to traditional delivery trucks, particularly cargo vans.
+The testbed provided Urban Freight Lab members with a unique opportunity to test and evaluate new products and services in situ.
+Key findings of the pilot show that neighborhood delivery hubs can enable more efficient and more environmentally sustainable urban last-mile delivery when compared to traditional delivery trucks, particularly cargo vans.

-• Quantified Urban Freight Infrastructure and Freight Traffic Patterns: We developed new methodologies for quantifying urban freight infrastructure, providing valuable insights into the physical components of the urban logistics system.
+• Quantified Urban Freight Infrastructure and Freight Traffic Patterns: One of the challenges to improving the urban freight systems is that essential elements of the infrastructure and operations on that infrastructure, are unmeasured.
+UFL has filled this gap by developing, documenting, and sharing methodologies for measuring urban freight infrastructure and activity on that infrastructure; providing important insights that have corrected and informed existing understanding and policy..
 Our research encompasses a comprehensive review of urban freight infrastructure, including public and private loading bays, loading areas for commercial vehicles, and alleys.
 It provided detailed data regarding design, capacity, features, and use.
 In addition, this research has yielded new insights into traffic patterns by measuring freight vehicle volumes entering and exiting Greater Downtown Seattle and introduced new approaches, and measured vehicle volume entering and exiting Seattle’s Greater Downtown.
-These findings are important for understanding traffic dynamics and informing urban planning strategies.
+These findings are needed to inform freight-efficient urban planning strategies.

-• Tested Efficiency of New Urban Freight Technologies: Our research initiatives have focused on evaluating new technologies like locker systems across a diverse array of scenarios — ranging from office towers to residential apartment buildings and microhubs to cargo bikes.
-Our primary objective is to gain a comprehensive understanding of how these solutions operate in real-world settings and start to quantify through discrete measurements and metrics the impacts of these technologies on the urban freight landscape.
+• Real-World Efficiency of New Urban Freight Technologies: Our research initiatives have focused on evaluating new technologies in practice.
+This includes locker systems across a diverse array of scenarios — ranging from office towers to residential apartment buildings and microhubs to cargo bikes.
+Our objective is to understanding how these solutions perform in real-world settings and start to quantify through discrete measurements and metrics the impacts of these technologies on the urban freight landscape.
+Real world tests are expensive and time consuming, but simulations or hypothetical analyses are insufficient.